ajgrowney/lyrical-analysis/README.md

 Album Song ID's <br />

 ## Artist Map Initial
 Description: This will be the main function that will be used to assemble the graph as a whole.
-As of now, I am adding features to continue building off the data structure in use
+As of now, I am adding features to continue building off the data structure in use <br />
 Command Line: python main.py artistMapInitial

 ## Artist Id Scraping